savdevarney/100-days-of-code/README.md

 # 100DaysOfCode Log - Round 1: SavDeVarney

 ## Links to Round 1 projects
-- [discover-meditation](https://github.com/savdevarney/discover-meditation): an app to discover meditation classes near you via integrations with eventbrite, meetup, facebook events, etc.
+- [discover-meditation](https://github.com/savdevarney/discover-meditation): an app to discover meditation classes near you via integrations with eventbrite, meetup, facebook events, etc. During this 100 days, I plan to learn enough JavaScript to have this work primarily from the front end.
 - [learnings](https://github.com/savdevarney/learnings): notes and code snippets from all my self-study.
+During this 100 days, I plan to skill up in JS(including ES6) and learn React/Redux.
 - [goslo](https://github.com/savdevarney/goslo): My first React app.
 A visual meditation app to pace breathing.
+During this 100 days, I plan to learn React and build this entirely.
+- [habot](https://github.com/savdevarney/habot): My very first working web app that I created at Hackbright.
+During this 100 days, I plan to add various testing modalities and build several features in preparation for deployment.

+### Day 9: November 27, 2017

+**Progress**
+- added unittests to Habot where possible.
+- went through several ES6 tutorials.
+Learned about for-of loops and generators, deconstruction, new string methods, tagged template literals.

+**Thoughts**
+- In ES6, JavaScript is so pythonic!
+How wonderful!

 ### Day 8: November 26, 2017